github-linguist/linguist/CONTRIBUTING.md

    This ensures we're not misclassifying files.
 1. If the Bayesian classifier does a bad job with the sample `.yourextension` files then a [heuristic][] may need to be written to help.

+See [My Linguist PR has been merged but GitHub doesn't reflect my changes][merged-pr] for details on when your changes will appear on GitHub after your PR has been merged.

 ## Adding a language